ivanmolto/cryptobattle/README.md

 - Enter a Solana account hash for each player and submit.
   Each player is an instance and we will get the points count for each instance.
-  The points are the sum of the number the transactions, domains, subdomains, and favourite domains.
+  The points are the sum of the number of transactions, domains, subdomains, and favourite domains.

-- Click the Battle button and
+- Click the Battle button

-- Check the results: the winner and the loser or just a tie.
+- And check the results: the winner and the loser or just a tie.
 The winner is the player with more points.

-You can also check the latest transactions for each player (instance).
+You can also check the latest transactions for each player.

 ## SolanaFM APIs